Charles Kleibacker

 He also provided monetary support; by 1997, the Charles Kleibacker Scholarship had been established, as one of a variety of scholarships to which he donated.

 Kleibacker contributed in other ways as well.
-As Sister Aloyse Hessburg was beginning the program in 1965, he advised her to collect historic garments, in what became known as the Historic Costume Collection, to provide fashion students with hands-on experience to enhance their design and technical abilities.
+As Sister Aloyse was beginning the program in 1965, he advised her to collect historic garments, in what became known as the Historic Costume Collection, to provide fashion students with hands-on experience to enhance their design and technical abilities.
 He donated many items himself, helping to build the 10,000-item Fashion Archive (as it's known today).
 Many of these items have been digitized as part of the Digital Fashion Archive, thus expanding the audience who can benefit from his recommendation.

 Sister Aloyse Hessburg, Hildegarde, and Charles Kleibacker at Hildegarde's 1982 fundraiser for Mount Mary